FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 waveband, and thus has the potential to inhabit a potential warmed, deep, temperate OMZ, during the winter season.

-*Prochlorococcus marinus* MIT9313, a LLIV clade representative, shows potential to inhabit future warmer temperate zones year-round, as it grows under a 4 h photoperiod, expected in winter, or at light-attenuated depths.
+*Prochlorococcus marinus* MIT9313, a clade LLIV representative, shows potential to inhabit future warmer temperate zones year-round, as it grows even under a 4 h photoperiod, expected in winter, or at light-attenuated depths.
 MIT9313 demonstrates an unexpected tolerance to higher light levels and cumulative diel PUR, but only under low oxygen conditions of 25 µM and 2.5 µM (Fig \@ref(fig:MIT9313PARGAM)A), enabling